ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 Each player controls a Tempered Weapon lying on the ground in some forgotten area.
 The GM then describes a group of Wielders discovering and equipping the weapons.

 Wielders can be heroes, thieves, lost villagers, or even a lowly goblin.
 They are randomly generated with their own skills, spells, and goals.
 Once they pick up a Tempered Weapon, they gain access to all the skills and spells stored within the Weapon.
-Wielders are weak and short-lived.
+Wielders can use other mundane weapons they are carrying; owning the Tempered Weapon is enough to benefit from its properties.

 When a Wielder dies they drop their Weapon on the ground.
 The player decides what skills, spells, and memories to store in the Weapon for the next Wielder.
 As Wielders fight and die the Weapon grows stronger, shaped by the player and the Wielders.

+This is less a set of rules, and more of a bunch of ideas and dials you can tweak and change to fit your group.

 ## Questions for the group

 Some of the people I play with don't care about lore and worldbuilding; they just want to explore dungeons, solve puzzles and get loot.
 For groups that want more lore, you'll have to decide a few questions for yourselves:
- - Are the weapons actually sentient or are they just vessels for past memories/skills/spells?
+ - Are the weapons actually sentient or are they just vessels for past goals/skills/spells?
  - How does holding a Weapon change the Wielder?
 Do they have a choice in the matter?
  - How rare are Tempered Weapons: common tools or priceless artifacts?